Family Drop In & Resources

 A.O.K – All Our Kids is a place for play.
 It provides FREE part-time drop-in programs for parents and caregivers to come with children under five.
 They are staffed by experienced and trained Early Childhood Educators who promote quality, interactive activities and act as a resource to parents and caregivers.
 Currently available in Holland Landing, Richmond Hill and Newmarket.
 This program is funded through The Regional Municipality of York.

 View Flyers for date, time and location:

 - Holland Landing Flyer (Holland Landing Public School)

 Research has shown that children learn best through play and active hands-on involvement with learning materials.

 Play for young children is important for their social, emotional, intellectual and physical development.
 Through play children learn how to get along with others, to use their imagination, to deal with their emotions and feelings, to develop their fine and gross motor skills, to concentrate, to problem solve and much more.
 Children are born with a natural curiosity and a desire to learn.
-Join us at the Story Book House.

 How to Choose Quality Child Care